What is IRS Form 944?

 You want to have the information you need on hand before starting.
 You'll need access to payroll taxes and federal income tax withholding for your employees' wages.
 You'll also need to know the total amount you've paid your employees for the year.
 If you're using payroll software or a payroll service, you should be able to access these numbers quickly.

 Then, you can start filling in your basic information.
-You'll need to provide your EIN (if you don't have an EIN, you need to apply for one from the IRS), the official name of your business, and your trade name or doing-business-as name (DBA) if you have one.
-You'll also need to provide your business address.
+You'll need to provide your employer identification number (EIN).
+If you don't have an EIN, you need to apply for one from the IRS.
+You also need the official name of your business and your trade name or doing-business-as name (DBA) if you have one.
+Additionally, you need to provide your business address.

 Once you've completed the basic information, you can move on to the next section.